Congregation Agudath Sholom: Grove Street building significance

 While it was originally a synagogue, the Faith Tabernacle Missionary Baptist Church continues to use the building as a church, however this did not impact the "National Landmark" status bestowed upon the building.
 For the National Register of Historic Places, it was submitted under Criterion C because it was "Constructed as a Jewish house of worship, located in an urban setting, exhibits integrity of design and workmanship and constructed prior to 1945."

 The former Agudath Sholom Synagogue building on Grove Street was one of fifteen Connecticut synagogues added to the National Register of Historic Places in 1995 and 1996 in response to an unprecedented multiple submission, nominating nineteen synagogues.

 Strawberry Hill Avenue building

 In order to meet the demands of its growing congregation, funds were raised for a new synagogue; and in February 1963 it was announced that $860,000 had been raised, against a goal of $1.2 million.
 In 1965, the congregation completed and dedicated a new synagogue at 301 Strawberry Hill Avenue.

 Senator Joe Lieberman's family were long-time members of Agudath Sholom, and his funeral was held there.
 He was buried in the congregation's cemetery, alongside his parents.

+In April 2026, Rabbi Daniel Cohen announced that he was making aliya and would be leading a community in New Katamon, Jerusalem once the development was finished.